colonyos/colonies/docs/Tutorial.md

 # Tutorial
-In this tutorial we will develop two Colony Apps in Golang.
-The first app generates a process specification containing an integer as an environment variable.
-The other apps fetches these specifications and start the process where it calculates a Fibonacci number of the integer.
+In this tutorial we will develop two Colony Workers in Golang.
+The first worker generates a process specification containing an integer as an environment variable.
+The other worker fetches these specifications and start the process where it calculates a Fibonacci number of the integer.

 ## 1. Set up a Colonies server [(see intructions here)](./Installation.md)